eCook Meal

 What are the main ingredients in Sweet Soy Ostrich Yakitori?

-Cashew Nuts, Cucumber, Dried Chilli Flakes, Free-range Ostrich Chunks, Fresh Ginger, Gem Squash, Green Leaves, Lemon, Lemons, Onion, Onions, Ostrich, Sweet Sesame-Soy, Tinned Pineapple Rings, Wooden Skewers
+Cashew Nut, Cucumber, Dried Chilli Flakes, Gem Squash, Ginger, Green Leaves, Lemon, Onion, Ostrich, Sweet Sesame-Soy, Tinned Pineapple Pieces, Wooden Skewers

 What is the nutritional information of Sweet Soy Ostrich Yakitori?